 I admit I am a great contributor to the creation of copious amounts of coffee grounds.
-I looked into finding the many uses for my leftover coffee grounds.
-It turns out, coffee grounds can be used for a variety of cleaning, gardening and body care uses.
+So I looked into finding the many uses for my leftover coffee grounds.
+As it turns out, they can be used for a variety of cleaning, gardening and body care uses.
 If you aren’t a coffee drinker, you may want to check out your local coffee houses for their leftovers.

 Uses for coffee in the home